Favored by gardeners and cooks, lemons do not only seem attractive, but they bear fruit most year round.

 - Smooth-skinned Eureka is that the preferred selection.
 It doesn’t handle frost well therefore it desires a protected spot against a north or west-facing wall.
 And once it’s young, keep it coated with garden fleece on cold winter nights.

 - The Meyer selection is slighter sweeter and a lot of compact creating it ideal for pots. massive pots are essential so they don’t dry out too quickly.
-Raise them off the bottom on bricks or stones to enhance the voidance and air flow.
+Raise them off the bottom on bricks or stones to enhance the avoidance and air flow.

 Also Read: The role of an Agronomist